 CLEP’s 33 examinations are administered via Internet-based testing year round.
 Each examination is timed and is 90 minutes in length (College Composition is 120 minutes); test format is primarily multiple-choice.
 Score reports are given to students immediately following the test, with the exception of the College Composition score report, which will be mailed to students within three to four weeks after the test date.
-Students are NOT permitted to repeat an examination of the same title within six months of the initial testing date.
+Students are NOT permitted to repeat an examination of the same title within three months of the initial testing date.

 Students requiring test accommodations based on individual needs, should contact the Placement Testing Office at (908) 737-0340 at least two weeks prior to the test.
 Documentation must be provided.
 Accommodations that can be arranged directly with Kean include: